-Much attention has been paid to the role of overprescribing in the opioid epidemic.
+Much attention has been paid to the role of

 “Some of this, particularly the opioid-related deaths, has been triggered and reinforced by prescribing patterns for pain medications, which has led to overuse of these drugs and addiction,” said Diez Roux.

 People who become addicted to prescription opioids, even those used as prescribed, may move onto abusing other kinds of opioids or drugs.

 But Diez Roux said that the increase in deaths of despair are “probably a combination of factors — some more distal, such as social and economic conditions in many of these communities, and expectations about the future.”